UD-S26-CISC374-Final/final-project-yellow/docs/egdd.md

 - If the player enters the "ls -a" command, the player is shown what things they can interact with, plus secret things not shown with "ls".
 - An incorrect passage/room name will result in a text saying "There is no place with that name".
 - An incorrect object name will result in a text saying "There is no object with that name".
+- If the player enters "help", a list of the available commands will appear.
+- If the player enters "objectives", it will show the player all the current objectives.

 # Objects/Entities

 - An interactable live skeleton that makes a variable true for the player to use the "ls -a" command.
 - An interactable mask that provides the player with the main goal of the game.
 - A text box in the lower center of the screen where the player can write the commands.
-- 6 squares on the bottom that indicate the items the player currently has.
+- One square at the bottom left that shows what the player has in their hand.
+- An inventory system consisting of a 3x3 grid where all the items will be stored.
 - Doors that will require keys to be opened.
 - Keys that are required to open locked doors.
-- Mask pieces that are meant to be combined to open the final door.
+- Masks that are meant to be used to open the final door.

 ## Core Gameplay Mechanics (Detailed)

 - Write commands in the text box and press Enter to use them.
     - ls: The ls command will be used to inspect the current room/passage to search for items or the names of other accessible passages the player can move to.
 The command will also reveal objects that the player can interact with or entities that the player can talk to.
 There is a variation that appears after talking to the skeleton, which will be the command "ls -a", that will have the same effect as ls, but with the addition that it can reveal hidden objects not previously shown.
     - cd: The command will allow the player to move from place to place by typing it with the name of the desired location they want to move to.
-If the player wants to go to a passage called "Passage1", then the player will need to type "cd Passage1" on the text box, syntactically equal, to be able to move there.
+If the player wants to go to a passage called "Passage1", then the player will need to type "cd Passage1" in the text box, syntactically equal, to be able to move there.
 On the other hand, if the player wants to return to the room they were previously in, they will need to run the command "cd ..".
     - mov: The command will allow the player to interact with certain objects throughout the game.
 There are two ways in which the player will be able to do that: First, when the player sees an object and wants to grab it, the player must write "mv '<objectName>' Items" to store the item in its inventory.
 Second, when it wants to use that item with another object/entity, the command to be written must be "mv '<ObjectName>' '<objectToInteract>'" to use the item on that particular object.
+    - help: The command will show an image with all the commands that are available for the player to input.
+    - objectives: The command will show an image with all the current objectives that will be updated everytime one of them is completed.
 - The doors the player encounters in the halls are always locked, and they will require a specific key to open them.
 This will be true with every door, except with the last one.
 The last door will have a hole where a mask must be inserted to open it.
-There will be 4 pieces of such mask that must be collected by the player and placed in the door.
+There will be 4 masks that must be collected by the player and placed on the door.
 - When the player encounters an entity, such as the talking skeleton or the talking mask, a dialogue will appear automatically.
 However, the dialogue will not continue until the player presses Enter on their keyboard to ensure it has read what the entity had to say.
 The dialogue will close once the player reaches the last line.
-- After the player collects 4 parts of a mask, it can be used with the final door of the dungeon, which will end the game, making the player a winner.
+- After the player collects 4 masks, they can be used with the final door of the dungeon, which will end the game, making the player a winner.

 ## Feedback